Review of Barefoot Bay Marina & RV Resort Pittsburg Texas

 The staff is outgoing and friendly and the Resort is clean and well maintained.
 The RV Resort is family and dog friendly.
 Barefoot Bay Marina and RV Resort is well deserving of being named "Best RV Park in Upper East Texas" by County Line Magazine.

-Barefoot Bay Marina & RV Resort also has 4 small one bedroom cabins and one two bedroom cabin for rent that sit about 50 yards above a very small arm of the lake and overlook the marina.
-There is another cabin across the street in the RV Park.
+Barefoot Bay Marina & RV Resort also has 2 small studio cabins , two medium cabins and one two bedroom cabin for rent that sit about 50 yards above a very small arm of the lake and overlook the marina.
+There are two cabins across the street in the RV Park.
 The cabins have recently been renovated and upgraded.